SPP-08 Field Notes

 The use of point numbers can be a useful method of making field notes clear and unambiguous especially in descriptions of adoptions or comparisons.

 Because of the importance of legible copies of the field notes for search purposes, original field notes that do not meet the requirements may be refused lodgement or be delayed until a requisition is satisfied.

-See Validation and Examination Practices Section 3 for information on field book examinations and Validation and Examination Practices Section 3.3 for checklists.
-See APX-03 Field Book Examples for specific examples of field book presentation.
+See Validation and Examination Practices Section 3 for information on field record examinations and Validation and Examination Practices Section 3.3 for checklists.
+See APX-03 Field Record Examples for specific examples of field record presentation.

-Field books must have an index or contents page which includes a short descriptive title of each
+Field records must have an index or contents page which includes a short descriptive title of each

 survey and contains adequate page number referencing.
 (See examples 1, 2, 3 & 4 of Appendix 3.)